-Type statements are used to specify the type of user-defined names.
+Type statements are used to specify the type of user- defined names.
 A type statement may confirm or override the implicit type of a name.
 Type statements may also specify dimension information.

 A user-name for a variable, array, external function, or statement function may appear in a type statement.
-Such an appearance defines the type of that name for the entire routine.
-Within a routine, a name may not have its type explicitly specified by a type statement more than once.
+Such an appearance defines the type of that name for the entire program unit.
+Within a program unit, a name may not have its type explicitly specified by a type statement more than once.
 A type statement may confirm the type of an intrinsic function, but is not required.
 The name of a subroutine or main program cannot appear in a type statement.

-INTEGER, REAL, and LOGICAL Type Statements
+5.3.1.
+INTEGER, REAL, and LOGICAL Type Statements.